Openovate/reactus/examples/quick-start-example/README.md

 example uses the following external libraries.

  - `babel` - Used to transform ESM and JSX to common JS on the server side
+ - `react` - Used to process components and views
  - `webpack` - Used to transform ESM and JSX to common JS on the client side

 React comes with optional quick start methods but are not actually required to